Georgian wine PDO

 Geography & climate

-The Tvishi PDO is situated in the Tsageri municipality of the Lechkhumi region, covering vineyards along the Rioni River valley near the villages of Tvishi and Alpana, at elevations between 400 and 600 meters.
+The Tvishi PDO lies in the Tsageri municipality of Lechkhumi, along the Rioni River valley near the villages of Tvishi and Alpana.
+Vineyards are planted on steep slopes at elevations between 400 and 600 meters above sea level.

-The soils are predominantly sandy clay with limestone and shale, providing excellent drainage while retaining sufficient moisture for late-season ripening.
-The climate is humid subtropical with a mountainous influence - warm days, cool nights, and long autumns enable grapes to ripen slowly, developing high sugar content while preserving natural acidity.
+Soils are composed mainly of sandy clay with limestone and shale, offering good drainage while retaining enough moisture for extended ripening.
+The climate combines humid subtropical conditions with a strong mountain influence: warm days, cool nights, and long autumns allow Tsolikouri to develop natural sugars while preserving acidity.

 Authorized grape varieties